ConnieJacques/ConnieJacques_T2A2/readme.md

 ### R8.
 Describe your projects models in terms of the relationships they have with each other

+There are nine models used in this project.
+As this API uses PostgreSQL, a ORDBMS, SQLAlchemy, a ORM tool, will be used to construct the relationships between models/tables.
+Foreign Keys are used to imbed a Primary Key from another table into a model, establishing a relationship between the two tables, where relevant data is stored in one table but is available in another.
+The SQLAlchemy relationship function is then used to further define the relationship and establish it as a one-to-one, one-to-many, many-to-one or many-to-many relationship.
+Join tables are required for many-to-many relationships and act an intermediary to connect a many-to-many relationship in the form of two one-to-many relationships, where the join table sits on the many side of the relation.
+The relationships are established as parent-child relations.

+**User Model:**
+The User model holds a user’s id, first name, surname, unique email address, password and admin status.
+It has a zero to many relationship with the Read and Watched models; a user can make zero or many entries in the Read and Watched tables.
+The relationship function is used to solidify the User model as the parent class, and uses the backref parameter to specify the zero-to-many relationship in one direction only.
+Cascading delete is used to remove all entries from the Read and Watched tables, if a correlating user entry is removed from the database.

+`
+watched = db.relationship(‘Watched’, backref=‘user’, cascade=‘all, delete’)
+read = db.relationship(‘Read’, backref=‘user’, cascade=‘all, delete’)
+`

+**Read Model:**
+The Read model holds a user’s rating for a book and the id.
+The book_id from the Book table is used to specify which book the user is rating and user_id from the User table is used to specify which user owns the rating.
+It has many to zero relationships with the User and Book models and is a joining table for a many-to-many relationship between the User and Book models.
+Foreign Keys consisting of the Primary Keys for the User and Book tables are used to solidify the Read model as a child of the User and Book tables.

+`
+book_id = db.Column(db.Integer, db.ForeignKey(‘book.id’), nullable=False)
+user_id = db.Column(db.Integer, db.ForeignKey(‘user.id’), nullable=False)
+`

+**Book Model:**
+The Book models holds a book’s id, title, unique isbn number, length in pages, first publication date and the number of copies printed for that edition (corresponding with the isbn number).
+It has a zero to many relationship with the Read and Movie tables; a user can review zero or many books via the Read table and a book can be adapted into zero or many movies.
+The relationship function is used to solidify the Book model as the parent class to the Read model, and uses the backref parameter to specify the zero-to-many relationship with the Read model in one direction only.
+The relationship stated with the Movie model also establishes the Book model as the parent of the Movie class, and also uses the backref parameter, but to reference to the movie itself, rather than the book; because, the relationship is allowed to be bi-directional through the use the overlaps and single_parent parameters on the same relationship statement in the Movie table (that references back to the Book model); thus the relationship is allow to back flow so that if a book entry is removed from the table, all associated movie entries are also removed but the deletion of a movie entry will not remove the associated book entry.

+`
+read = db.relationship(‘Read’, backref=‘book’, cascade=‘all, delete-orphan’)
+movie = db.relationship(‘Movie’, backref=‘movie’, cascade=‘all, delete-orphan’)
+`

+The Book model has many-to-one relationships with the with the Author and Publisher models.
+Foreign Keys consisting of the Primary Keys for the Author and Publisher models are used to solidify the Book table as the child of the Author and Publisher tables.

+`
+author_id = db.Column(db.Integer, db.ForeignKey(‘author.id’), nullable=False)
+publisher_id = db.Column(db.Integer, db.ForeignKey(‘publisher.id’), nullable=False)
+`

+**Author Model:**
+The Author model holds an author’s id, published name, collaboration status, pen name status and the name of a collaborator.
+It has a one-to-many relationship with the Book model; an author can belong to one or many books.
+The relationship function is used to solidify the Author model as the parent class, and uses the backref parameter to specify the one-to-many relationship in one direction only.

+`
+author = db.relationship(‘Book’, backref=‘author’)
+`

+**Publisher Model:**
+The Publisher model holds a publisher’s id and name.
+It has a one-to-many relationship with the Book model; a publisher can belong to one or many books.
+The relationship function is used to solidify the Publisher model as the parent class, and uses the backref parameter to specify the one-to-many relationship in one direction only.

+`
+publisher = db.relationship(‘Book’, backref=‘publisher’)
+`

+**Watched Model:**
+The Watched model holds a user’s rating for a movie and the id.
+The movie_id from the Movie table is used to specify which movie the user is rating and user_id from the User table is used to specify which user owns the rating.
+It has many to zero relationships with the User and Movie models and is a joining table for a many-to-many relationship between the User and Movie models.
+Foreign Keys consisting of the Primary Keys for the User and Movie tables are used to solidify the Watched model as a child of the User and Movie tables.

+`
+movie_id = db.Column(db.Integer, db.ForeignKey(‘movie.id’), nullable=False)
+user_id = db.Column(db.Integer, db.ForeignKey(‘user.id’), nullable=False)
+`

+**Movie Model:**
+The Movie models holds a movie’s id, title, release date, length in minutes and box office ranking.
+It has a zero to many relationship with the Watched table; a user can review zero or many movies via the Watched table.
+It has a many-to-one relationship with the Book table; a movie can be adapted from one book only.
+The relationship function is used to solidify the Move model as the parent class to the Watched model, and uses the backref parameter to specify the zero-to-many relationship with the Watched model in one direction only.

+The relationship stated with the Book model establishes the Movie model as a child of the Book class.
+The relationship with the Book model is copied from the relationship established between the Book and Movie models in the Book model via a backref to the Movie model.
+The relationship statement in the Movie model to the Book model uses the overlaps and single_parent=True parameters to map directly to the relationship already established relationship in the Book model and defines the relationship between a movie and a book as a one-to-one relationship for the purpose of deletion.
+This allows for an associated entry to be removed from the Movie table when a book is deleted, but prevents associated book entries from being removed if an entry is deleted from the Movie table.

+`
+watched = db.relationship(‘Watched’, backref=‘movie’, cascade=‘all, delete-orphan’)
+book = db.relationship(‘Book’, overlaps=‘movie,movie’, single_parent=True, cascade=‘all, delete-orphan’)
+`

+The Movie model has many-to-one relationships with the with the Director and ProductionCompany models.
+Foreign Keys consisting of the Primary Keys for the Director and ProductionCompany models are used to solidify the Movie table as the child of the Director and ProductionCompany tables.

+`
+director_id = db.Column(db.Integer, db.ForeignKey(‘director.id’), nullable=False)
+production_company_id = db.Column(db.Integer, db.ForeignKey(‘production_company.id’), nullable=False)
+`

+**Director Model:**
+The Director model holds a dictior’s id and name.
+It has a one-to-many relationship with the Movie model; a director can belong to one or many movies.
+The relationship function is used to solidify the Director model as the parent class, and uses the backref parameter to specify the one-to-many relationship in one direction only.

+`
+director = db.relationship(‘Movie’, backref=‘director’)
+`

+**ProductionCompany Model:**
+The ProductionCompany model holds a production companies id and name.
+It has a one-to-many relationship with the Movie model; a production company can belong to one or many movies.
+The relationship function is used to solidify the ProductionCompany model as the parent class, and uses the backref parameter to specify the one-to-many relationship in one direction only.

+`
+production = db.relationship(‘Movie’, backref=‘production’)
+`

 ### R9.
 Discuss the database relations to be implemented in your application